-When shopping for the Thanksgiving bird, many people order by the pound based on how many people will be feasting.
-But we say, if you can, order extra!
-After all that cooking, having enough turkey leftover to create easy meals for a few days, or at least brunch and dinner the next day after will keep you cool as an autumn breeze.
+When shopping for their Thanksgiving turkey, many people order by the pound based on how many people will be feasting.
+But we say, if you can, order extra to ensure you can make many meals with leftovers in the following days.
+After all that cooking, having enough turkey leftover to create easy meals for a few days, or at least brunch and dinner the next day, will keep you cool as an autumn breeze.

 When it comes to turkey leftovers, we'll take crispy fritters over a sandwich any day.
 Each savory bite of creamy gravy, plump peas, veggies and meat taste like a potpie.
 When fried in oil, the texture becomes crispy on the outside and warm and tender on the inside.